UTS-eResearch/datacrate/spec/0.3/data_crate_specification_v0.3.md

-An Action SHOULD have a human [agent] who was responsible for authorizing the action, and MAY have an [instrument] which associates the action with a particular piece of software (for example, the content management system or data catalogue through which an update was approved).
-As with equipment, an instrument should be of `@type` IndividualProduct.
+An Action SHOULD have a human [agent] who was responsible for authorizing the action, and MAY have an [instrument] which associates the action with a particular piece of software (for example, the content management system or data catalogue through which an update was approved) which SHOULD be of `@type` SoftwareApplication.

 An Action which has failed MAY record any error message in an [error] property.